 which accounts for about 80% to 85% of cases and includes subtypes like adenocarcinoma and squamous cell carcinoma.

-Rare (15%), aggressive, strongly tied to smoking.
+Rare (15%), aggressive, and strongly tied to smoking.
 SCLC features small, flat cells and subtypes like small cell carcinoma and combined small cell carcinoma.
-It progresses quickly and often receives diagnosis at advanced stages.
+It progresses quickly and is often diagnosed at advanced stages.

 Symptoms